How to Learn Some Italian Using Words You Already Know - Lesson 3

 One more for ya: If you saw the word “arma” you might think it means “arm.”
 I probably would, too.
 But guess what?
 It actually means “weapon.”
 So don’t go around saying what a nice “arma” that person has, thinking you’re complimenting their strong biceps, alright?

 You’ll be happy to see that today’s list is not as extensive as the other lessons, but I’m sure it will continue to expand as I’ve been adding new words almost daily to the other lessons since I’ve posted them.
-If you want to be of help in growing any of these lists, drop me a note in the comments below!
+If you want to be of help in growing any of these lists, drop me a note in the comments below or send me a message!

 Italian Words That Are Not All That They Seem